-My book about the pioneer greek guitarist Dimitri Fampas (1921-1996) was recently published (2017) by Panas Music.
+My book about the pioneer greek guitarist Dimitri Fampas (1921-1996) was published by Panas Music.
 Pages: 456.
 Dimensions 17x24cm.
 ISBN: 978-6-18-531302-9.
 My goal is to investigate an unknown area in the history of modern Greek music and in particular to explore the rapid increase of interest in classical guitar in the second half of the twentieth century in Greece.
 Also, to investigate the foundations and development conditions of the Greek guitar school, through the study of the life and work of Dimitris Fampas.

 The conference entitled “Music Engraving in the 21st Century – Developments and Perspectives” is held in Mozarteum Music University in Salzburg, Austria, January 17th – 19th, 2020.
 According to the conference invitation “computers are everywhere today.
 Even in the music world, computers have become a tool used for many purposes; especially for music engraving, they are now indispensable.
 The old craft of music engravers has become extinct, and we now rely on programs to apply the knowledge and aesthetics accumulated over centuries.
 This brings opportunities and challenges that have to be considered as we head towards the future of musical applications in the digital age.”
 See the program of the conference